alexanderkoller/pergamon/bibtypst.typ

   })
 }

+// Checks whether "it" is a reference (type `ref`) to an item in the bibliography.
+// If yes, it retrieves the metadata for that bib item and calls `citation-content`
+// on it; citation-content: dictionary => content.
+// Otherwise, it evaluates `other-content` on the ref item itself; by default,
+// it simply returns the ref item unchanged.
+//
+// We recognize references to items in the bibliography by the fact
+// that they point to a "metadata" element with a dictionary value that
+// contains "kind = reference-data".
+This dictionary value is passed as the
+// argument to `citation-content`.

+#let if-citation(it, citation-content, other-content: x => x) = {
+    let el = it.element
+    let cite-key = str(it.target)

+    if el != none and el.func() == metadata {
+      let target = query(it.target).first()
+      if type(target.value) == dictionary and "kind" in target.value and target.value.kind == "reference-data" {
+        citation-content(target.value)
+      } else {
+        other-content(it)
+      }
+    } else {
+      other-content(it)
+    }
+}

 // Defines a section of the document that shares a bibliography.
 // You need to load a bibliography with the "add-bibliography" function
 // in a place that is earlier than the refsection in rendering order.